nadsbuhdha/portfolio-project-2/README.md

 In order to fix this bug a quick escape if statement was created so that the game rerouted to the endgame page once the last question out of the max questions had been answered.

 * The footer for the site presented some issues.
-Initally, as the content of the page was limited in height, therefore the footer would float towards the middle of the page.
+Initially, as the content of the page was limited in height, therefore the footer would float towards the middle of the page.

 ![alt text](assets/images/footer_bug.webp 'footer bug')

 CSS styling was used to solve this bug.
 Alternate CSS properties were utilised in order to get the footer to 'stick' to the bottom of the page on each of the HTML pages.

-## Deplotment
+## Deployment

-The site was developed using Gitpod, which was then commited and pushed to GitHub.
+The site was developed using Gitpod, which was then committed and pushed to GitHub.
 The site was deployed to GitHub pages.
 The following steps were used to deploy :

 * In the GitHub repository, navigate to the Settings tab